-- Each adjunct faculty member shall be allotted points within each department of service using the Part-time (Adjunct) Faculty Point Accrual Worksheet provided in APPENDIX D. Points for cross-listed courses are accrued in only the primary discipline. - b.
+- Each part-time faculty member shall be allotted points within each department of service using the Part-time Faculty Point Accrual Worksheet provided in APPENDIX D. Points for cross-listed courses are accrued in only the primary discipline. - b.
 Points are earned per term (Summer, Fall, Spring) based on term load since Fall 2004.
 The point-system shall allocate: - i.
 One (1) point for load less than 34%; - ii.
 Two (2) points for load between 34% and 50%, inclusive; - iii.
 Three (3) points for load greater than 50%. - c.
-Reemployment preference for adjunct faculty members hired after Fall 2017 is granted upon receipt of his or her second satisfactory evaluation, commencing with the points earned to that point, and effective with the beginning of the subsequent schedule development timeline. - d.
-Retiring full-time faculty may submit applications to teach as adjunct faculty within their faculty service areas. - e.
-Retired faculty may begin teaching as adjunct faculty in compliance with STRS regulations and within the appropriate faculty service areas.
-Retired faculty teaching as adjunct instructors shall be awarded 9 points for each year of service since Fall 2004.
-Reemployment preference for newly retired faculty shall be limited to a load below 34%.
-Additional points shall be accrued using the same criteria for other adjunct faculty.
-Nothing shall prohibit the dean from assigning a load in excess of 34%.
-The right
+Reemployment preference for part-time faculty members hired after Fall 2017 is granted upon receipt of his or her second satisfactory evaluation, commencing with the points earned to that point, and effective with the beginning of the subsequent schedule development timeline. - d.
+Retiring full-time faculty may submit applications to teach as part-time faculty within their faculty service areas. - e.
+Retired faculty may begin teaching as part-time faculty in compliance with STRS regulations and within the appropriate faculty service areas.
+Retired faculty teaching as part-time instructors shall be placed at the 67th percentile and their awarded points shall be the average of the part-time faculty member above and below the 67th percentile.
+Additional points shall be accrued using the same criteria for other part-time faculty.
+The right to return as a part-time instructor and claim a position at the 67th percentile shall expire if not exercised within three years of retirement and successful rehire.

-- to return as an adjunct and claim 9 points per year of service shall expire if not exercised within three years of retirement. - f.
-Adjunct faculty (including retired faculty) who teach in more than one discipline shall have separate adjunct point accrual worksheets completed for them.
-Accrued points shall not cross-over into other disciplines (e.g., an adjunct faculty member may have a high number of points in one discipline, but a low number of points in his/her second discipline). - g.
-An adjunct faculty reemployment preference report shall be generated by the District on July 1st of each year and be followed for reemployment preference until June 30th of the following year.
-The report shall be made available to all adjunct faculty by the District Office and by the Yosemite Faculty Association website. - h.
-All adjunct faculty reemployment, including retired faculty serving as adjunct instructors, shall occur after full-time faculty baseloads have been assigned and set as stated in Article 4.1.1.
-Full-time faculty baseloads will not be altered to accommodate adjunct faculty scheduling availability unless by mutual agreement of the full-time faculty member and the immediate administrator.
+- f.
+Part-time faculty (including retired faculty) who teach in more than one discipline shall have separate part-time point accrual worksheets completed for them.
+Accrued points shall not cross-over into other disciplines (e.g., a part-time faculty member may have a high number of points in one discipline, but a low number of points in his/her second discipline). - g.
+A part-time faculty reemployment preference report shall be generated by the District on October 1st of each year and be followed for reemployment preference through the normal scheduling process.
+An individual's ranking shall be made available to the division dean's office and will be made accessible to faculty for inspection. - h.
+All part-time faculty reemployment, including retired faculty serving as part-time instructors, shall occur after full-time faculty baseloads have been assigned and set as stated in Article 4.1.1.
+Full-time faculty baseloads will not be altered to accommodate part-time faculty scheduling availability unless by mutual agreement of the full-time faculty member and the immediate administrator.